rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #7 - Dec 2019.md

 We've been expanding our coverage steadily over the months, and this month we begin covering [Zcash], and [COMIT][comit].

 With so many Rust blockchain projects it is hard to report on all of them.
 If you are a passionate observer of any Rust blockchain project we need your help to gather the monthly updates.
-Please contact us on the [Telegram group][tg], or email Aimee directly at aimeedeer@gmail.com if you are willing to donate an hour of your time each month.
+Please contact us on the [Telegram group][tg], or email us directly at hello@rustinblockchain.org if you are willing to donate an hour of your time each month.

 [Zcash]: https://z.cash/
 [tg]: https://z.cash/